 The Endeavour was built in 1954 for the U.S. Army.
 She is 72 feet long with a draft of 7 feet and a beam of 17 feet.
 The hull is welded Corten steel.
 She weighs 65 tons dry with a full displacement of 100 tons and is driven by a single 239 horsepower Detroit Diesel engine and a 48” four-bladed propeller.
 She cruises at 8.5 knots at 1300 RPM burning 4.92 gallons per hour giving her a range of 3,000 nautical miles.

 The boat has berths for nine people, two heads with showers, a fresh water maker, on-deck hot water washdown, and a full-sized washer-dryer.

 The walk-around engine room includes the main engine, two diesel generators, a tool bench, welder, and air compressor.
 We carry up to four kayaks on the foredeck and a 13.5' jet boat on the top deck.

 The ground tackle is a 250-pound Navy stockless anchor with 600 feet of 1/2" chain, backed up by a second 100-pound Navy stockless.
 For open-ocean work, the boat has paravane stabilizers to reduce rolling in adverse seas and a parachute anchor for over-nighting offshore.
 The horn is an air-powered Leslie SuperTyfon, designed for locomotives.

-Electronics include a complement of GPS, chart plotters, radios, radar, depth sounders, sonars, and a ship's computer that monitors all tanks, temperatures, batteries, and electrical use.
+Electronics include a complement of GPS, chart plotters, radios, radar, sonar, autopilot, and a ship's computer that monitors all tanks, temperatures, batteries, and electrical use.